 Why are Hoya Obovata called wax plants?

-Hoyas often get refered to as wax plants due to the waxy like appearance their flowers have when in bloom.
+Hoyas often get referred to as wax plants due to the waxy like appearance their flowers have when in bloom.

 Do Hoya Obovata like to be watered?